sandialabs/sibl/config/workflow.md

 > git push --set-upstream origin feature/feature_branch
 ```

-The proceed with local implementation, and `git commit -m 'message` and `git push` to push
+The proceed with local implementation, and `git commit -m 'message'` and `git push` to push
 local implementation up to the repo on the `feature_branch`.

 When the feature implementation is completed, to merge the `feature_branch` into the `develop` branch: